ruhaans05/US-Weather-Map/README.md

 # US-Weather-Map
-Interactive weather map of the USA showing weather, humidity, time, and other information
+Interactive weather map of the USA showing weather, humidity, time, and other information.
+Map created in RStudio with weather dataset of all 48 mainland states